 College Students Face Multiple Struggles Beyond Grades: A Closer Look

-Updated: Apr 5, 2023
+Updated: Apr 2

 Food pantries are becoming an essential resource for food-insecure college students.
-This type of outreach is available at many college campuses across the United States; however, their usage varies due to stigma.
+This type of outreach is available at many college campuses across the United States; however, its usage varies due to stigma.
 Many students facing food insecurity do not want to be seen entering or leaving a food pantry.
 Some students may seek help from their close friends or family instead of using their campus pantry.
 Even if a student chooses to use their local food bank, these distribution centers often don't solve the food insecurity crisis.

 By Allison Norberg and Karlen Nurijanyan